 Regrettably, when people are prescribed with hearing aids, they don’t always instantly get into the habit of wearing them.
 Some of the reasons why are:

 - Voices are difficult to understand.
 Your brain doesn’t always instantly adapt to hearing voices.
 There are some things we can recommend, including reading along with an audiobook, that can help make this situation easier.

 - The way that the hearing aid is advertised to work, doesn’t seem to be the way it’s currently working.
-Many people need to have their settings adjusted, and calibration problems are definitely something that can be addressed by our hearing specialists.
+Many people need to have their settings adjusted, and calibration problems are definitely something that can be addressed.

 - The hearing aid doesn’t feel like it fits very well.
 If you are suffering from this issue, please give us a call.
 They can fit better and we’re here to help.

 - The way hearing aids look concerns you.
 Nowadays, we have lots of types available which may surprise you.
 In addition, many hearing aid styles are created to be very discreet.

 Obviously using your hearing aids is essential to your health and future cognitive faculties.
 If you’re trying to cope with any of the above, get in touch with us for an adjustment.
 Consulting your hearing professional to make certain your hearing aids are working for you is just part of the process and it calls for time and patience.